 A hands-on lab course introducing students to electronic circuit fabrication.
 Topics include: safety, components, connectors, wiring, soldering, prototyping, bread boarding, printed circuit board construction, testing, and packaging.
 Electronic CAD software will be used for circuit drawing and printed circuit board layout.
 Course concepts will be reinforced through student projects.
 Lab 3.
 (Fall)

 | ENGL 1013 English Composition I |

 A study of effective writing, reading, and speaking.
-Expository writing and the use of the personal computer to plan, draft, and revise will be emphasized.
-(This course must be completed before reaching Junior standing. ).
+Emphasis is on effective personal and expository writing.
+(This course must be completed before reaching Junior standing.)
 Class 3.
-Prerequisites: Qualification on ACT or SAT exam or completion of ENGL 0103 with a passing grade.
+Prerequisite: Qualification on ACT or SAT exam or completion of ENGL 1004 with a grade of D..

 | LETU 1101 Cornerstones Of Life And Learning (L) |

 This course introduces students to the LeTourneau University community and prepares them for the pursuit of whole person education and lifelong learning.
 It helps students explore and learn how to fulfill God's unique design for their lives through a holistic approach that establishes four essential cornerstones of life and learning: personal, intellectual, spiritual, and community development.
 Class 1.